bitsnaps/SvgToTxt/README.md

+# SvgToTxt

+A small tool to extract text from svg file, you can try it online at [Deta](https://svgtotxt-1-q1071863.deta.app/).

-# Running dev server
+## Running dev server
 To develop - run `make dev` to get a development server with a reloader

-# Running prod server
+## Running prod server
 Press the run button, or `make prod`

 ## Run on dev mode